Get insider access

 • No laser printers.

-Epson no longer makes laser printers, so they don't have any good options for occasional printing.
+Epson no longer makes laser printers, so it has no good options for occasional printing.

 • Photo printing quality is only decent.